A Love Song for Bobby Long: Production

 According to the film credits, it was shot on location in New Orleans and Gretna, Louisiana.

 Soundtrack

 The soundtrack includes "Someday" by Los Lobos, "Bone" by Thalia Zedek, "Lonesome Blues" by Lonnie Pitchford, "Different Stars" and "Lie in the Sound" by Trespassers William, "All I Ask is Your Love" by Helen Humes, "Rising Son" by Big Bill Morganfield, "Praying Ground Blues" by Lightnin' Hopkins, and "Blonde on Blonde" by Nada Surf.
-John Travolta sings two tracks—"Barbara Allen" and “I Really Don’t Want to Know".
+John Travolta performs on "Barbara Allen" and “I Really Don’t Want to Know".
 The title track, "A Love Song For Bobby Long," is by Grayson Capps, the son of Ronald Everett Capps.
 The senior Capps wrote the novel that was adapted for the film.

 Release

 The film premiered at the Venice Film Festival in September 2004.
 In order to qualify for Academy Awards consideration, it opened on eight screens in New York City and Los Angeles on December 29, 2004, earning $28,243 on its opening weekend.
 It played in 24 theaters in the US at its widest release.
 It eventually grossed $164,308 domestically and $1,676,952 in foreign markets for a total worldwide box office of $1,841,260.